Medicinal Plant Lexicon

 Notes

-It is not entirely ruled out that hops impairs one´s driving ability.
+It is not entirely ruled out that hop impairs the ability to drive.

-An intake of hops during pregnancy and breast-feeding is not recommended because there is as yet no experience on its harmlessness.
-Likewise there are no findings for use in children and adolescents under 12 years old.
+An intake of hops during pregnancy and lactation is not recommended because there are no safety studies available.
+Likewise, there is no evidence for its use in children and adolescents under 12 years old.

 Side effects